mulesoft-assets/template-sfdc2sap-account-migration/README.md

 # Run it! <a name="runit"/>
-Simple steps to get SFDC2SAP-account-migration running.
+Simple steps to get Salesforce to SAP Account Migration running.
 In any of the ways you would like to run this Template this is an example of the output you'll see after hitting the HTTP endpoint:

 <pre>